A cracked tooth, broken tooth, tooth hurts when biting, tooth sensitive but no cavity present are dental conditions that require immediate attention.

 The signs and symptoms of a cracked tooth are:

 - Temperature sensitivity especially noticeable when pressure is placed on the tooth

-- The problem tooth often shows signs of significant wear, indicating more than normal function against the tooth it bites against.
+- The problem tooth often shows significant wear signs, indicating more than normal function against the tooth it bites against.

-- When checked with inked paper called articulating paper there are extensive areas of ink left on the tooth rather than a more normal point to point contact between the teeth.
+- When checked with an inked paper called articulating paper, extensive ink areas are left on the tooth rather than a more normal point-to-point contact between the teeth.

 - Teeth with large dental fillings are weaker and therefore more susceptible to cracking and breaking.

 - The tips of the canine teeth (eye teeth) are worn off.

 To understand this, you must first understand what is normal.
 In a normal situation, the upper and lower back teeth touch each other with point contacts.
 When a person chews, the back teeth do not touch when the jaw moves from side to side.
 The four canine teeth (two uppers and two lower) guide the jaws apart, sending a signal to the brain to open the mouth when the jaw slides left or right.
 The back teeth only contact when the jaws are fully together.
 Ideally, the at-risk back teeth only receive vertical force down the tooth center where they were designed to receive heavy force best.
 Side forces on back teeth are not well tolerated and place the tooth at risk for developing a crack(s).
 If there is a filling in the tooth, especially if it is a large filling that is also a silver/mercury amalgam, the tooth crack risk greatly increases.
 People who grind their teeth have an increased risk of developing a cracked tooth.